 In colder climates and as the winter sets in, the risk of aircraft icing increases.
-Without the correct ice protection, icing conditions can severely impact your aircraft, increasing drag, and decreasing lift, preventing the aircraft from maintaining controlled flight and risking engine stall.
+Without the correct ice protection, icing conditions can severely impact your aircraft, increasing drag, and decreasing lift, preventing the aircraft from maintaining controlled flight and risking unrecoverable wing or tail stall.

 If you make the investment required to equip your aircraft for ice, it’s important to know that it will guard against the eventualities associated with freezing precipitation, icy clouds and unexpected showers.
 But whilst this may assure the safety of you and your passengers, you may not actually be certified for flight in icing conditions or legally allowed to launch year-round if there is risk of known icing.